daidong/daidong.github.io/_pages/about.md

 <h2 id="News">News!</h2>

-- **Fall 2023 Ph.D.
-RA positions** are available.
-Please send me an email for more details.
 - [Sept.
 2023] **RLBackfilling** is accepted by [PMBS'23](https://www.dcs.warwick.ac.uk/pmbs/pmbs/PMBS/Welcome.html) at [SC'23](http://sc23.supercomputing.org).
 Big Congrats to Elliot Kolker-Hicks!
 Elliot is an Undergraduate Student and a member of our [URI 2023 Spring Cohort](https://daidong.github.io/teaching/2023-spring-2).
 This is also their first paper!
 - [Jun.
 2023] **DGAP** is accepted by [SC'23](http://sc23.supercomputing.org).
 Big Congrats to Abdullah Al Raqibul Islam!
 This paper introduces our efforts in building an efficient dynamic graph processing farmework on persistent memory devices.
 - [May.
 2023] Congrats to Di Zhang for winning [IPDPS'23 Ph.D. forum](http://www.ipdps.org/ipdps2023/2023-phd-forum.html) **Outstanding Poster Award**!